University of Aberdeen, Reader (Associate Professor) and Programme Director for Master of Land Economy (2017-), Senior Lecturer (2017-2022)

 Please email me if you are interested in the full dissertation.

-Using mental models to understand soil managementSoil Use & Management, vol. 32, no. 1, pp. 36-44Contributions to Journals: Articles
+Using co-constructed mental models to understand stakeholder perspectives on agro-ecologyInternational Journal of Agricultural Sustainability, vol. 18, no. 2, pp. 172-195Contributions to Journals: Articles